 Fill in your card with emergency contact information, tear it out of this book and place it in your wallet.
 Purchasing and wearing a medical alert bracelet can also be beneficial in case of an emergency.

-Download and print this card at Parkinson.org/HospitalSafety or call our Helpline at 1-800-4PD-INFO (1-800-473-4636).
+To download and print the most current version of this card, visit Parkinson.org/HospitalSafety or call our Helpline at 1-800-4PD-INFO (1-800-473-4636).